 The Authority manages its cash flow to ensure that cash is available when needed.
 If unexpected movements happen, there is ready access to short-term funds through the money markets.
-There was no need to borrow in this way in 2021/22 or in 2020/21.
+The Authority borrowed £3m in this way for a period of 31 days during 2022/23 (nil during 2021/22).